THE DISH ON DAZZLING DINNERS

 Preparation.
 Make a sweet avocado mousse to masquerade as guacamole.
 Process avocado with sugar and a bit of lime.
 A pinch of hot pepper will enliven it.
 Complete the illusion with thin cookies to imitate tortilla chips.

-Present them separately.
-Because desserts are usually served elegantly, go casual.
-(1) Ask your local pizza parlor for one of their boxes and put your “pizza” in it.
-Use a wheeled pastry wheel or knife to slice the pie into wedges.
-(2) Use a large earthenware bowl for the avocado mousse that can be passed around.
+Plating the dessert.
+Use a large earthenware bowl for the avocado mousse that can be passed around.
 Surround with thin cookies as if serving guacamole with chips.

 Why not finish with brut champagne?
 It is the perfect beverage with this set of desserts and is in keeping with the idea of reversals.